 Nothing says adventure quite like cutting through swaths of tropical rainforest to find yourself face-to-face with the fantastic ruins of a lost civilization.
-Visiting Tikal, an ancient Mayan city located deep in the heart of the Guatemalan rainforest, is having that adventure fulfilled in every possible way.
-For anyone who’s ever felt that explorer blood coursing through their veins, Tikal is an absolute must-visit destination.
+Visiting Tikal, an ancient Mayan city located deep in the heart of the Guatemalan rainforest, is having that adventure fulfilled in every conceivable way.
+For anyone who’s ever felt an explorer’s blood coursing through their veins, Tikal is an absolute must-visit destination.

 What You Need To Know

-Getting to the middle of a rainforest has its challenges, but they are certainly not insurmountable.
-Tikal is accessible from several different areas, notably Flores, Guatemala City, and San Ignacio (Belize).
+While Tikal is accessible from several different cities, the most common access points are Flores, Guatemala City, and San Ignacio (Belize).
 Flights can be arranged to get you as far as Flores, which is still approximately 75 minutes from the ruins, as they are located in a national park.
 It’s quite easy to hop on a group tour bus, though if you prefer privacy there is a rental car option.

 Before you arrive at Tikal, be sure that you have local cash on you.
 The park does not feature any ATMs, and you will need to give a cash payment of GTQ 150 (approx. 20USD) to get into the park.
 There are also several shops, museums, and restaurants inside as well – all of which are cash only – so plan accordingly.
 It is possible to overnight in the park, either at a lodge such as the Tikal Inn, or through camping.
 EIther way, be sure to bring plenty of food, water, and gear in addition to your jungle-appropriate attire.